nebbles/MHML/server/README.md

 ### ML directory

-The `ml/` directory holds the machine learning modules that generates predictions for user's stress levels using a blend of self reported measures and sensor readings.
+The `ml/` directory holds the machine learning modules that generate predictions for users' stress levels using a blend of self reported measures and sensor readings.
 This directory contains both a primitive model and user specific models that are generated after multiple application uses.

 ml.py holds the ML class, it features two methods.
 The first one, predict retrieves the pickle from the model folder and applies it to the session data.
 Secondly, train generates a predictive model from user specific data and saves the model in a pickle.